CybersShell/backy/docs/content/cli/_index.md

       --cmdStdOut            Pass to print command output to stdout -f, --config string        config file to read from -h, --help                 help for backy
-      --log-file string      log file to write to --s3-endpoint string   Sets the S3 endpoint used for config file fetching.
+      --hostsConfig string   yaml hosts file to read from --logFile string       log file to write to --s3Endpoint string    Sets the S3 endpoint used for config file fetching.
 Overrides S3_ENDPOINT env variable.
   -v, --verbose              Sets verbose level

 Use "backy [command] --help" for more information about a command.